-The state of Baja California Sur is located on the southern half of the Baja Peninsula.
+The Mexican state of Baja California Sur is located on the southern half of the Baja Peninsula, and encompasses the glamorous beach resort area of Los Cabos, laidback towns like Todos Santos and La Paz, nature preserves, pristine beaches, historical mission towns, and more.
 It is bordered to the north by the state of Baja California, to the west by the Pacific Ocean, and to the east by the Gulf of California (Sea of Cortez).
 The state includes islands in the Pacific (Natividad, Magdalena, and Santa Margarita), as well as several islands in the Gulf of California.
-The state has a wide variety of attractions for visitors, including the beautiful beach resort area of Los Cabos, pristine beaches and nature preserves, historical mission towns and more.
+Here's what you should know if you're planning a visit to Baja California Sur.

 - Capital: La Paz

 - Area: 44 380 square miles (71 430 square km), 3.7% of the national territory

 - Topography: Mountains and coastal plains with altitudes ranging from sea level to a maximum of 6,857 feet above sea level in the Sierra de la Laguna (2,090 m)

 - Climate: Most of the state has a dry, desert climate.
 Maximum temperatures may exceed 104 degrees F (40 degrees C) in the summer and the minimum is less than 32 F (0 C) in the winter.
 In Los Cabos, the climate is hot with an average annual rainfall of 10 inches.

 - Flora: The arid soil favors cacti like the cardón (giant Mexican cactus), shrubs and sagebrush, and trees like torote (elephant tree), oak and pine

 - Fauna: Numerous species of reptiles, coyotes, bighorn sheep, raccoon and deer, migratory birds like golden eagles and ospreys, and marine life including grey, blue and humpback whales, and orcas.